Air quality plays an important role when it comes to understanding eczema. Dry skin and allergens can aggravate those

-While it is often believed that having pets builds a child’s immunity to developing allergies, pets are actually the most common trigger for eczema flare ups, according to dermatologist, Elizabeth Page, MD.
+While it is often believed that having pets builds a child’s immunity to developing allergies, pets are actually the most common trigger for eczema flare-ups, according to a dermatologist, Elizabeth Page, MD.
 Pet dander (an animal’s saliva, urine, and skin flakes) is the allergen that triggers allergic eczema.
-If you cannot part ways with a pet, keeping them out of bedrooms and limiting contact is a way to prevent flare ups.
+If you cannot part ways with a pet, keeping them out of bedrooms and limiting contact is a way to prevent flare-ups.

 Other airborne allergens that affect eczema include pollen and dust mites.
 Because eczema is considered to be a result of the skin having a defect, these allergens enter the body through the skin kicking off a reaction.
 These foreign particles cause the body to create chemicals that cause redness and swelling to occur, creating a substantial amount of inflammation.

-Popular parenting blogger, Mike Julianelle from Dad and Buried, reviewed the Venta Airwasher, citing the product as a important part of his son’s battle with allergies and eczema.
+Popular parenting blogger, Mike Julianelle from Dad and Buried, reviewed the Venta Airwasher, citing the product as an important part of his son’s battle with allergies and eczema.
 After a trip to the emergency room, which left his young son needing to breathe through a nebulizer, there was clearly a significant issue with allergies that needed to be remedied.
-After just a few weeks, the Venta Airwasher proved to be a game changer.
+After just a few weeks, the Venta Airwasher proved to be a game-changer.
 Mike recounts his experience with the Airwasher on Dad and Buried:

 “We’ve only had the thing for a few weeks, at the peak of pollen season, and while it’s probably a bit early to judge how well it’s helped his breathing, I can definitely say that his eczema has dwindled considerably.”

 Success stories like these are why we stand firmly behind the Venta Airwasher as a wellness investment for life.
 The Cold Evaporation humidification system produces just the right amount of moisture for an indoor environment, without the danger of over-humidification and mold growth.
-Due to this unique technology, the Airwasher is a safer option that traditional humidifiers.
+Due to this unique technology, the Airwasher is a safer option than traditional humidifiers.
 It is impossible for bacteria to be released back into the air through water droplets, as most vaporizer humidifiers do.